tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 Plan for the build:

 * build the jet-engine sound effect and navigation lights for installation in the kit
-* build the kit(!), with control wires sneeakily coming out of the rear langing gear
+* build the kit(!), with control wires sneakily coming out of the rear langing gear
 * build a controller for the engines and lights with 18650 battery, charger, and boost mode switching power supply (to provide the voltage necessary for the jet engine)
 * a diorama based on a classic photograph of a Harrier GR1 on forward deployment in (West) German forest around 1970